LRotherfield/Nibble-stand-alones/README.markdown

-Nibble stand alone PHP classes and library's
+Nibble stand alone PHP Form and flash messaging classes
 ============================================

 Nibble stand alone's are simple PHP classes or library's (collection of classes) that